 Treatment is available and effective, talk to your medical or mental health provider at USC Student Health to discuss a treatment plan.

-USC Department of Public Safety officers are carrying and are trained to administer Narcan.
+As an additional safety measure, USC Department of Public Safety officers are carrying and are trained to administer Narcan.